chrisredd/text-detection-blueOS/README.md

 # text-detection-blueOS
-Some stuff needed running the camera Update blueos.camera_url in configs/config.yaml
+Some stuff needed running the camera
+Update blueos.camera_url in configs/config.yaml
+Further Model developement is needed